-If you are a citizen from the European Union (EU), European Economic Area (EEA) or Switzerland, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021 in the event of a Deal Brexit, or December 2020 if there is No Deal.
+If you are a citizen from the European Union (EU), European Economic Area (EEA) or Switzerland, you and your family have to register under the EU Settlement Scheme by 30 June 2021 to continue living in the UK lawfully.

 In particular, you will need to use a paper form if you are not an EU, EEA or Swiss citizen and you are applying as:

 - the family member of a British citizen you lived with in Switzerland or an EU or EEA country that is not the UK

 - the family member of a British citizen who also has EU, EEA or Swiss citizenship and who lived in the UK as an EU, EEA or Swiss citizen before getting British citizenship

 - the primary carer of a British, EU, EEA or Swiss citizen

 - the child of an EU, EEA or Swiss citizen who used to live and work in the UK, and you are in education, or you are the child’s primary carer.